Coronavirus: Information for Refugees & Asylum Seekers

 What do I need to know?

 The coronavirus pandemic is still a serious concern with widespread implications for public life.
-Namely, various regulations concerning asylum seekers and refugees have been affected.
+Namely, some regulations concerning asylum seekers and refugees have been affected.
 Here you can find all you need to know about the processing of asylum applications, Dublin procedures, applications for family reunification and alike during the pandemic.

 For general information about authorities' working hours/contact information, as well as other topics concerning public life, visit our chapter "Coronavirus - Public Life".